 - our tent site: near Damodar Kunda at 4985 (the map above has Damodar Kunda’s altitude at 4890.)

 - Maps: Himalayan Map House Upper Mustang Trek Map.

 - Nepal Govt 1:50000 topo maps: 2984 13 Damodar Kunda; 2884 01 Damodar Himal.

 We crawled out of our tents at about 6:00 to see a light dusting of snow covering the slopes and our tents.
 The brown of the satellite image above had been replaced by the scene you see below!

-Wes started off by walking up the river about 400 meters before beginning our ascent of a switchback trail.
-The initial section – about an hour -involved some fairly tenuous footing on the gravel slopes as we gained some altitude.
-My trekking poles – the down-slope one 12 cm. longer than the up-slope one – helped.
-For a moment my mind turned to a consideration of how much my backpack would protect my body if I went tumbling down the steep slope!
+We started off by walking up the river about 400 meters before beginning our ascent of a switchback trail.
+The initial section took us about an hour and involved some fairly tenuous footing on the gravel slopes as we gained some altitude.
+My trekking poles – on the down-slope set 12 cm. longer than the up-slope ones – helped.
+For a moment, my mind considered how much my backpack would protect my body if I went tumbling down the steep slope!